Dr. Sylvia Moore

 Moore, S. (2007, May).
 Rethinking the boundaries of the classroom.
 Paper presented at the Science and Management of Protected Areas Association International Conference, Wolfville, NS.

 Moore, S. (2006, May).
 The forest and the trees.
 Paper presented at the Narrative Matters Conference, Wolfville, NS.

 Moore, S. (2002, May).
 Using talking circles with children.
 Paper presented at the Canadian Counselling Association National Conference, Halifax, NS.

 Moore, S. (2002, May).
 Learning in the bicultural homeplace.
 Paper presented at the Canadian Association for the Study of Adult Education Atlantic Conference, Halifax, NS.

 Moore, S. (2001, May).
 Storytelling as consciousness of self.
 Paper presented at the Fifth Annual Storytelling Symposium, Sydney, NS.

 Sylvia is a Mi’kmaw mother and grandmother.
-She recently moved to Happy Valley Goose Bay with her family.
-Sylvia serves on the Board of Directors for Libra House as well as the Mokami Status of Women Council in Happy Valley-Goose Bay.
-She enjoys reading, knitting, and walking.
+She volunteers in the community and is Co-Chair of the Board of Directors, Mokami Status of Women Council in Happy Valley-Goose Bay.
+She enjoys reading, snowshoeing, swimming, and walking.